xmon-org/ai-content-bundle/docs/guides/image-generation.md

         max_images: 10  # Default: 5, Range: 1-50
 ```

-### Automatic Cleanup

-When the limit is exceeded, the oldest images are automatically deleted (both the history record and the media file).
-The current featured image is never deleted, even if it's the oldest.
+### History Limit Management

+When the history limit is reached, the bundle shows a **management modal** before allowing new image generation:

+1. User attempts to generate a new image
+2. Modal appears listing all history images with checkboxes
+3. User selects which images to delete
+4. "Delete and Generate" removes selected images and proceeds with generation

+This approach gives users full control over which images to keep, rather than automatic deletion.

+> **Note:** The current featured image is always locked and cannot be deleted from the modal.

 ### Dynamic Limit from Database